Hannahvandenbos/ExplainableAuthorshipVerification/Usage/Behavioral.md

 # Behavioral (Input-Output Relations)
+This file provides information of how to run all experiments concerning the behavioral experiments of the thesis.
+This includes the models' baseline performance, and performance on the perturbed texts with and without random perturbations.

+## Baseline Model Performance
-To get the **original/baseline** model performance, run the following:
+To get the original/baseline model performance, run the following:
 ```sh
 # LUAR model, Amazon data
 python -m explainableAV.models.test --data_path "explainableAV/Amazon/SS_test.json" --model_name "LUAR" --data_split "SS" --dataset_name "amazon"